aviflax/resume/resume.md

 * Worked with teams of designers, coders, and project managers to concurrently develop and deploy client websites with basic dynamic features

+#### PCC Internet Design

+* Founded and managed a small Web design shop in Baltimore, MD providing full-service Web design and development to small businesses in the area

 </details>

 ----